UIUC-iSchool-DataViz/fall2018/week06/index.md

 ---
 layout: week
+visible: true
 ---

-# Week 6 - Comparisons, Elements, and More
+# Week 6 - Comparisons, Elements, Engines and More